kambalekiran9/kambalekiran9/docs/source/index.rst

-Tutorial-DBA - By | Kiran
+Tutorial-DBA - By | Kiran Kambale
 ==============================================

 As a PostgreSQL Database Administrator with 1+ year of experience at Shreeyansh DB Software in Pune and currently pursuing my MBA in IT Management, I'm passionate about data optimization and IT strategy.